Earth in culture

 The cultural perspective on Earth, or the world, varies by society and time period.
 Religious beliefs often include a creation belief as well as personification in the form of a deity.
 The exploration of the world has modified many of the perceptions of the planet, resulting in a viewpoint of a globally integrated ecosystem.
 Unlike the remainder of the planets in the Solar System, mankind didn't perceive the Earth as a planet until the sixteenth century.

 Etymology

 Unlike the other planets in the Solar System, in English, Earth does not directly share a name with an ancient Roman deity.
-The name Earth derives from the eighth century Anglo-Saxon word erda, which means ground or soil, and ultimately descends from Proto-Indo European *erþō.
+The name Earth derives from the eighth century Anglo-Saxon word erda, which means ground or soil, and ultimately descends from Proto-Germanic *erþō.
 From this it has cognates throughout the Germanic languages, including with Jörð, the name of the giantess of Norse myth.
 Earth was first used as the name of the sphere of the Earth in the early fifteenth century.
 The planet's name in Latin, used academically and scientifically in the West during the Renaissance, is the same as that of Terra Mater, the Roman goddess, which translates to English as Mother Earth.